Acupuncture for Dogs

 Acupuncture for dogs is a treatment derived from ancient Chinese medicine.
 Fine needles are inserted at certain areas (acupuncture points) in the body for therapeutic or preventive purposes and stimulates certain nerve fibres.
 It increases the release of natural morphine-like substances in the body and stimulates blood supply so aids in healing and acts as a pain relief.
 Acupuncture for dogs therefore stimulates the body’s repair mechanisms in the nervous system, immune system, and hormonal and cellular systems.

 Some animals find acupuncture extremely relaxing or even mildly sedating.
 Sessions are normally on a weekly or bi-weekly basis initially, before the intervals between treatment are increased as the effect becomes more long-lasting.
 Acupuncture for dogs is often used to treat pain and relieve muscle spasms.
-It is particularly useful for musculoskeletal pain and conditions that cause lameness or pain in limbs, such as arthritis, dysplasia, and ligament injuries.
-According to the Chinese medicinal principles for animals we often prescribe Chinese medical herbs to improve the effect further.
+It is particularly useful for musculoskeletal pain and Chinese medicinal principles for animals we often prescribe Chinese medical herbs to improve the effect further.

 Dogs can also use acupuncture in the treatment of other conditions including skin problems and bladder diseases.
 While the traditional theories explain acupuncture as balancing energy in meridians, there is as well, a western medically competent explanation emerging from the research.
 In most cases, veterinary acupuncture is best used in conjunction with food therapy, medicinal herbs, physiotherapy and if necessary conventional medicine, and in some conditions, it can be used as a sole treatment.
 It helps minimize the requirements for conventional medications (which may have undesirable side effects).
 Acupuncture is extremely safe when practised correctly and is well accepted by most animals including dogs.